huijin1101/Route-Optimization-Model/README.md

 #### Visualizing Route Optimization
 The following map demonstrates the optimization process for a selected pair of nodes:
 - **Nodes Displayed**: Start node and end node.
-- **Routes Visualized**: Predicted fastest route and the actual fastest route.
+- **Routes Visualized**: Predicted fastest route and the actual fastest route calculated by the inferred segment-level travel time.

 ![Route Optimization Results on Map](images/route_opt_demo.png)